PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 to be specified which should be treated as compile-time static arguments.

 This allows any hashable Python object to be passed to the function during compilation;
-the function will only be re-compiled if the value of the static arguments change.
+the function will only be re-compiled if the hash value of the static arguments change.
 Otherwise, re-using previous static argument values will result in no re-compilation:

 >>> @qjit(static_argnums=(1,))
 ... def f(x, y):